fakerybakery/UTMOSv2/README.md

       python inference.py --input_dir /path/to/wav/dir/ --out_path /path/to/output/file.csv
       ```

+   - To predict the MOS of a specific list of `.wav` files:

+      ```bash
+      python inference.py --input_paths /path/to/first/file.wav /path/to/second/file.wav /path/to/third/file.wav --out_path /path/to/output/file.csv
+      ```

 > [!NOTE]
 > If you are using zsh, make sure to escape the square brackets like this:
 >